 • A life I actually designed — on my terms, not the default 9-to-5 someone else handed me.

-Most importantly: I became someone I could trust when things got hard.
+Most importantly: I became someone I could trust when life happened.

 Life still brings hard things.
 Uncertainty still shows up.
 Change is still constant.